TonyRmaili/WebChar/notes.md

 # EffectsPlay
-1. include the mods from base for atks and saves and use total from defined effect
-2. remove notes, only allow hover over for notes
-3. improve damage display - categories by damage type and combine all same terms (const, dX )
+1. categories by damage type and combine all same terms (const, dX )
-4. saves needs a "self" ability and "target" ability.
-Link the self ability with the calculated value in charData.
+2.